-Research Statement: My research focuses on creating systems that use both human and machine computation to solve problems quickly and reliably.
-My work has introduced the idea of continuous real-time crowdsourcing, and the crowd agent model which uses groups of workers submitting input simultaneously to create a collective intelligence capable of completing tasks better than any constituent member of the crowd via mediation by an automated process.
-My work is supported by the NSF and a Microsoft Research PhD Fellowship.
+I create systems that use both human and machine computation to solve problems quickly and reliably.
+I have helped introduce the idea of continuous real-time crowdsourcing, as well as the crowd agent model, which uses groups of workers submitting input simultaneously to create a collective intelligence capable of completing tasks better than any constituent member of the crowd via mediation.
+My work is supported by the National Science Foundation and a Microsoft Research Graduate Fellowship.

 Interests: Crowdsourcing, Human Computation, Human-Computer Interaction, Collective Intelligence, Artificial Intelligence

 Real-time Captioning by Groups of Non-Experts (UIST 2012)